ReesMorrison/NetlifyBlogThemes/content/post/2021-06-26-sailing-ships-harbour-at-honfleur-a-painting-by-georges-seurat/SailingHonfleur.md

 ---
-title: Sailing Ships, "Harbour at Honfleur," a painting by Georges Seurat
+title: Sailing Ships, from "Harbour at Honfleur," a painting by Georges Seurat
 author: Rees Morrison
 date: '2021-06-26'
 slug: []